abhijiremaniche/ticket-service-app/readme.md

 ### Project build Instrunctions
 1.You can refer database "ticketservicedb"  DDL under resources folder.
 Ticket service should create database automatically for you.
+Also make sure you have sequence added from below file.
+Specially SEAT_HOLD_ID_GENERATOR

 ```
 ticket-service-DDL.sql
 ```